-I looked up, having to tilt my head back to meet the gaze of the gentleman who spoke to me.
+I looked up, having to tilt my head back to meet the gaze of the gentleman who had spoken to me.
 I took him in at a glance: swarthy skin; dark eyes; a shock of thick black hair; an expressive mouth; a Grecian nose; square jaw; neck muscles straining against the collar of his jacket.
 It was Henry Fletcher.

 I was considered almost tragically tall for a young woman, and yet he stood a head and a half above me still.
 His size was further magnified by the fact that he was so broad one might easily mistake him for a blacksmith instead of the renowned artist that he was.
 My father had used his stature for intimidation and violence, and so I had a general distrust for men his size and larger.
-Because of that, I found Henry Fletcher downright terrifying, and regardless of the fact that his large, soulful brown eyes had never looked upon me with anything but kindness, I avoided him at all costs.
+Because of that, I found Henry Fletcher downright terrifying, and regardless of the fact that his soulful brown eyes had never looked upon me with anything but kindness, I usually avoided him at all costs.

 Ever polite, he dipped me a bow, nodded, and turned back to the group of men he had been speaking with.

 I stepped away from them to see that in my moment of distraction, Aberdine and the maid had disappeared.
 The hallway seemed the likeliest of routes for them to have taken.
 I took a few steps toward it, casually, and then turned my back to it.
 When it appeared that no one in the crush was looking my way, I took the final, quick steps backward into it, and when I was out of sight from the ball, faced forward, slipped my shoes off, picked them up in one hand, lifted my skirts a few inches from the ground with my other to give my legs a measure of freedom, and paced quickly up it.